-Men's Fall Fashion Guide 2022: Everything You Need To Know
+Men's Fall Fashion Guide 2023: Everything You Need To Know

 Fleece jacket

 Thanks to so-called gorpcore, outdoorsy pieces are enjoying renewed interest outside of campsites and mountain trails.
-One such garment is the fleece jacket, which has gone from birdwatching essential to must-have fashion item in the space of just a few short years.
+One such garment is the fleece jacket, which has gone from birdwatching essential to a must-have fashion item in the space of just a few short years.

-Thick-pile versions are the most sought after, with vintage Patagonia Retro-X fleeces going for silly money online, but there are plenty of alternatives to get stuck into, thanks to the fact that pretty much every outdoor and preppy brand out there is now pedalling its own version.
+Thick-pile versions are the most sought-after, with vintage Patagonia Retro-X fleeces going for silly money online, but there are plenty of alternatives to get stuck into, thanks to the fact that pretty much every outdoor and preppy brand out there is now pedaling its own version.

 Heavy overshirt